 Auditors understand this and if they do come across an inconsistency, they may extend their sampling to establish if it is a “major break down of the management system” or a rare occurrence.

 Don’t forget, auditors will be watching what is happening in your organisation while they are there, so it’s important that you deal with any day to day issues appropriately.

 Could we fail the Audit?

-Yes companies can and have failed their certification audit, however if you have used a consultant to help implement the system, and followed their advice this is unlikely.
+Yes – companies can and have failed their certification audit.
+However, if you have utilised a consultant to help implement the system, and followed their advice – this is very unlikely.

 Auditors can raise non-conformances against the standard or the process/procedures of your organisation.

 A minor non-conformance will be noted if a deficiency has been found, providing it hasn’t shown a serious break down in the system.

 The auditor will set a deadline for any minor non-conformances to be corrected – and may require some evidence of this before awarding a certificate.

 A major non-conformance is more serious and will certainly lead to the application for certification to be refused.
 These usually occur when an aspect required by the standard has not been implemented, or it has not been implemented to the extent required by the standard.